Non-immigrant visa waivers

 — Brian D. Lerner, Immigration Lawyer

 Yes.
-The only statutory ground you cannot apply for a nonimmigrant waiver would be under a security risk to the U.S.
+The only statutory ground you cannot apply for a visa waiver for temporary admission would be under a security risk to the U.S.

 Normally, that would be submitted once you submit your application for the nonimmigrant visa.